egustavsson/ORFannotate/README.md

 # ORFannotate

-`ORFannotate` is a modular pipeline for predicting open reading frames (ORFs), annotating coding sequences (CDS) in GTF/GFF files, and summarizing transcript coding potential, including a simple heuristic for nonsense-mediated decay (NMD).For a comprehensive isoform-level quality assessment, consider using `SQANTI3` in parallel.
+`ORFannotate` is a modular pipeline for predicting open reading frames (ORFs), annotating coding sequences (CDS) in GTF/GFF files, and summarizing transcript coding potential, including a simple heuristic for nonsense-mediated decay (NMD).
+For a comprehensive isoform-level quality assessment, consider using `SQANTI3` in parallel.

 ---